Leadership and Staff

 Kathryn’s areas of emphasis at the IFO are equity and discrimination issues and review of system-wide policies and procedures affecting faculty working conditions.
 Kathryn also is responsible for contract enforcement and serves as staff liaison to the LGBTQ+ Issues Committee and Disabilities Advocacy Committee.

-Legal/Benefits & Equity Officer
+Benefits & Equity Representative

 Richard (“Dick”) Kaspari brings more than thirty years of legal experience representing unions, employees, and non-profit organizations to his work on behalf of the IFO and its members.
 In addition to other legal and strategic work, Dick serves as the IFO’s primary advocate and advisor on matters involving retirement benefits and salary equity.